Topical Maps Entities How It Works

 Practical list of grant sources, philanthropic models, and partnership templates for NGOs and municipalities seeking to launch loneliness-reduction programs.

-Content Strategy for Loneliness and Mental Health: Depression & Anxiety
+Content strategy and topical authority plan for Loneliness and Mental Health: Depression & Anxiety

 The recommended SEO content strategy for Loneliness and Mental Health: Depression & Anxiety is the hub-and-spoke topical map model: one comprehensive pillar page on Loneliness and Mental Health: Depression & Anxiety, supported by 33 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Loneliness and Mental Health: Depression & Anxiety — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Loneliness and Mental Health: Depression & Anxiety.

 39